xpush/xpush.github.io/_includes/doc/installation/with-npm.md

 	(daemon : $ nohup src/redis-server & )

 ### mongodb
-[mongodb installation] install and run  mongodb with reference (http://docs.mongodb.org/manual/installation/).
+Install and run mongodb with reference [Mongodb installation](http://docs.mongodb.org/manual/installation/).

 The follow is the code to install and run redis 2.6.4